Southern Painting’s Concrete Patio & Floor Coatings

 There are a number of products on the market that are intended for use on concrete surfaces.
 Which product is best for you, and how it should be applied depends on a number of factors.
-A Southern Painting Estimator will be happy to review your application and make a recommendation about what approach is best suited for you.
-The process followed for coating concrete surfaces varies depending on the product to be applied, but is generally described as follows:
+Your Southern Painting Territory Manager will be happy to review your application and make a recommendation about what approach is best suited for you.
+The processes for coating concrete surfaces varies depending on the product to be applied, but is generally described as follows:

 Product & Color Selection

 - Product selection is guided by the intended use of the area being coated.
 For instance, is it interior to the home, or will it be exposed to the sun?
 Will it be walked on, or driven on?

 - Typical coatings for concrete include epoxy coatings, silicone acrylic sealers, infused stains, specialty masonry coatings, etc.